DjangoGirls/tutorial/css/README.md

 Don't be afraid to tinker with this CSS a little bit and try to change some things.
 If you break something, don't worry, you can always undo this!

-Anyway, we really recommend taking this free online [Codeacademy HTML & CSS course](http://www.codecademy.com/tracks/web) as a post-workshop homework to learn everything you need to know about making your websites more pretty with CSS.
+Anyway, we really recommend taking this free online [Codeacademy HTML & CSS course](http://www.codecademy.com/tracks/web) as a post-workshop homework to learn everything you need to know about making your websites prettier with CSS.

 Ready for next chapter?! :)